cylc/cylc-doc/src/user-guide/interventions/index.rst

    Workflow Pause
       When a workflow is :term:`paused <pause>`, no new jobs will be submitted.
-      This gives you an oportunity to make changes to the workflow, however, if you trigger tasks, they will not run until the workflow is resumed.
+      This gives you an opportunity to make changes to the workflow, however, if you trigger tasks, they will not run until the workflow is resumed.

    Task Hold